falcodxb/Realm_of_Bane/README.md

 ![Icon](https://i.imgur.com/PQObYOt.png)
-#### Keepin' it performant and balanced while including a lot of QoL features and content from various creators that'll keep you busy.
+#### Trying to cover all bases while keepin' it performant and balanced.
+This modpack includes has plenty of content from various creators, and QoL features that will assist you in the game.

 ## Features
 * QoL features